MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application.md

 ```
 Install-NAVApp BC150 -Name My14Extension -Version 1.0.0.3
 ```

+At this point, the upgrade is complete, and you should be able to open the client.

+## Post-upgrade tasks

+1. Enable task scheduler on the server instance, if needed.
+2. (Multitenant only) If you used the `-AllowAppDatabaseWrite` parameter when mounting tenants, dismount the tenants, and then mount again without the `-AllowAppDatabaseWrite`.

 <!-- The extensions must be modified to work with base application extension. <!--There are two ways to do this.
 You can either modify the extension code or configure the version 15 server instance to handle this.-->